 In any case, getting rid of candida takes time, quick fixes seldom work.
 Take it slow!
 Therefore, candida sufferers should not to consume too much probiotics to begin with.
 In fact, it might be best to start off with a few other recommendations first, and only then continue with probiotics.
 For example, high on the list is to eliminate sugar, alcohol, and coffee.
 For a more detailed candida discussion, see this post.

-3. Build up of proteins in the stomach
+3. Protein build-up in the stomach

-Sometimes probiotics cause acid reflux in people who are not be able to break down all the protein they consume.
+Sometimes probiotics cause acid reflux in people who are not able to break down all the protein they consume.
 This can result in a protein build-up in the stomach.
 Probiotics (and also enzymes) can help digestion to return to normal and remove undigested protein from the body.
 But during this process acid reflux is a possible side effect.
 But any side effects are only temporary.

 If this is a problem, avoid consuming too much animal protein.
 An average body needs less than 80 grams per day.
 Focus on consuming more fresh vegetables and perhaps some seafood.
 Consume meat only a few days per week, and limit the amount.